tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 # Contributors

 Many people have contributed to previous DTLS versions and they are acknowledged in prior versions of DTLS specifications or in the referenced specifications.
+The sequence number encryption concept is taken from the QUIC specification.
+We would like to thank the authors of the QUIC specification for their work.

 In addition, we would like to thank: